taylorshephard/taylorshephard.github.io/projects/runtime/README.md

     draw.rect(width, height, fillColor)

 Let's make some changes to the function call to get our background filled in just right:
-- Search on Google for "color picker" and choose a color that you want for your background.
+- Choose a color that you want for your background and adjust the `fillColor` argument .
-- Change the height of the background to `ground.y`
+- Change the height of the background.
+Try out the following values and choose which one you like best.
+Try `canvasHeight`, `100`, and `groundY`

 As a last step, depending on the background you've built, your heads-up-display may be hard to see or just plain ugly.
 Modify the colors used by `js/view/hud.js` to match your background.